SKIP TO RECIPE

 - Label and store in a cool dark place.
 Leave the jars for at least 2 weeks before sampling.
 Properly canned, they will last for 1-2 years on the shelf before opening.
 Once opened, store in the refrigerator.

-- TROUBLE SHOOTING:Within 24 hours: Jars which did not seal may topped up with additional cherries and hot syrup to the proper headspace, topped with fresh warm lids, and reprocessed, warm, for 15 minutes plus the additional 5 minute cool.Jars in which cherries have settled too much [3/4 of the jar for 1/2 pint or 2/3 jar for 1 pint] may be warmed in their syrup, placed in smaller jars, or combined into larger jars, topped with additional fresh hot syrup to reach the required headspace, topped with fresh lids, and reprocessed for 15 minutes plus a 5 minute cool.If you do not wish to reprocess and risk a slightly softer cocktail cherry: place jars in the refrigerator and allow flavours to mingle for approximately 2 weeks.
+- TROUBLE SHOOTING:Within 24 hours: Jars which did not seal may topped up with additional cherries and hot syrup to the proper headspace, topped with fresh warm lids, and reprocessed, warm, for 15 minutes plus the additional 5 minute cool.Jars in which cherries have settled too much to be visually appealing or to make a substantial gift [3/4 of the jar for 1/2 pint or 2/3 jar for 1 pint] may be warmed in their syrup, placed in smaller jars, or combined into larger jars, topped with additional fresh hot syrup to reach the required headspace, topped with fresh lids, and reprocessed for 15 minutes plus a 5 minute cool.If you do not wish to reprocess and risk a slightly softer cocktail cherry: place jars in the refrigerator and allow flavours to mingle for approximately 2 weeks.
 Once open consume within 6-8 weeks.

 [*Note, I’m NOT sponsored by OXO and my new cherry pitter was NOT a freebee from a local shop.
 I am seriously impressed!
 I’ve linked to The Bay, here, but you can find this pitter at many kitchen shops and hardware stores!]